2023 Boston Marathon Tips

 Energy Gel Stations

-- Three Maurten gel stations will be located on the course: mile 11.8 on the Wellesley town line; mile 17 in Newton; and at mile 21.5 just after Boston College.
+- Three Maurten gel stations are located on the course: mile 11.8 on the Wellesley town line; mile 17 in Newton; and at mile 21.5 just after Boston College.

 If you have friends who want to watch you run the best bet is to have them look for you somewhere before the last few km where the crowds are very thick.
 It also helps to agree before the run on where they will be looking for you and which side of the road you will be on so you can look for them.
 It is disappointing when they stand there for hours and miss you as you go by.